-- The amount you contribute, if any, toward your group's premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet our plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs under our additional coverage but not normally covered in a Medicare prescription drug plan. - Payments you make toward prescription drugs not normally covered in a Medicare prescription drug plan. - Payments made by our plan for your generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans, including employer health plans.

-- Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Administration. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- The amount you contribute, if any, toward your group's premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet our plan's requirements for out-of-network coverage. - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments made by our plan for your generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans, including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs, such as TRICARE and the Veterans Administration. - Payments for your drugs made by a third party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).

 Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan.
-Call Membership Services to let us know (phone numbers are on the back cover of this booklet).
+Call our Customer Service Center to let us know (phone numbers are printed on the back cover of this booklet).